 "Trauma Changes You"

+I moved out when I was 15 years old mistakenly with an 18 year old.
 I moved out so young because at the time my parents were going through a divorce and the environment I was living in was not healthy.
 My entire life, I have been bullied by my step father and kids at school.
 My step father was very controlling, anytime I wore shorts I was called every name in the book.
 My entire childhood was mental abuse, emotional abuse and sexual harassment.
 I have attempted suicide 6 times, I struggled with depression and still do.
 I had to grow up too fast, I had to learn to take care of myself as well as my brothers.

 Before I finally moved out of my mother's house, her boyfriend at the time sexually assaulted me while my little brother was sleeping in the next room and my mom was out doing drugs.
 My uncles would make comments on my body and harass me.
 Everytime I would bring it up to anyone I was called a liar.